 Many cereals contain fast-digesting carbs, and these are a convenient and quick food source.
 Bran flakes, corn flakes, instant oatmeal and puffed rice will all give you a quick energy bump, according to the American Diabetes Association.
 If you add fruit juice or milk to your cereal, or if you drink it on the side, you'll get even more carbs into your meal.
 Other breakfast-style foods with high GI levels are bagels, rice cakes and saltine crackers.

-Snack foods are notoriously high in fast-digesting carbs, and this is why they contribute so much to heavy waistlines.
+Snack foods are notoriously high in fast-digesting carbs.
+Excess carbohydrates that are consumed, but not used for energy, are stored as fat.
+This is one reason why snack foods contribute so much to heavy waistlines.
 You should use these types of foods sparingly.
 Even though they are a quick, easy source of high-GI carbs, they don't have much in the way of fiber or other nutrients.
 Candy, chocolate, corn and potato chips, biscuits and cakes, energy bars, desserts like ice cream and frozen yogurt, and tapioca or rice puddings are very high in fast-digesting carbs.